 At the end of the example, we used the Message property of the OperationMessage class to build the messages string builder.

-This next example (from the MomDemo project) expands on an earlier example where an environment was added to a project by adding an environment reference to a project.
+This next example (from the MomDemo project) expands on an earlier example where an environment was added to a project by adding an environment refers to a project.

 The last few lines of code in this example show you how to add a reference to an environment by utilizing the EnvironmentReference.Add method.
 Now that a reference has been added, you can use it when executing a package on the server.
 This next example (from the MomDemo project) shows you how to retrieve an EnvironmentReference object and pass it into the Package.Execute method.